lemonhandgrenade/hp-datapack/docs/Wands.md

 It should be noted the Owner tag is automatically set and can't be customised.

+`CustomModelData` is used to set the model of the wand for obvious reasons.
+The way it is used now is the custom model data is set to the core id appended to the wood ID.
+The core ID is formatted with leading 0s to 2 spaces.
+For example if the wood ID was `17` and the core ID was `6`.
+The resulting tag would be `CustomModelData:1706`

 ---

 # How commands use wands